House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (CONSUMER SEARCH)

-The Italian supercar has a 6.5-liter V12 engine which produces 750 horsepower for a 0-60 mph time of 2.9 seconds.
-It gets an EPA ranking of 12 mpg city and 16 mpg highway, that’s slightly better than the old model.
-But it’s still one of the worst polluters on the road.
+The Italian supercar has a 6.5-liter V12 engine that produces 750 horsepower for a 0-60 mph time of 2.9 seconds.
+It gets an EPA ranking of 12 mpg city and 16 mpg highway, which is slightly better than the old model.
+However, it’s still one of the worst polluters on the road.

 9. There are more than 20,000 fatalities in America every year due to car pollution on the roads and highways.